Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

 • prolonged exposure to UV radiation

-• prolonged use of corticosteroids
+• long-term use of corticosteroids

-The importance of regular eye exams
+The importance of regular optometric check-ups

 • early signs of cataracts